jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 I also strongly recommend commissioning a new pen test after any major architectural shifts.
 Did you just add a new payment gateway or integrate a critical third-party API?
 That's the perfect time to bring in an expert to check for new holes.

 > A web application firewall is a fantastic layer of defense, but it's not a magic fix.
-Think of it like a great security fence around your house—it keeps out casual intruders, but it won't help if you left the back door wide open.
+Think of it like a great security fence around your house - it keeps out casual intruders, but it won't help if you left the back door wide open.

 ### Is a Web Application Firewall Enough Protection?